Theinfected137/skypulse/README.md

 - Ability to read, interpret and implement features from API documentation;
 - Ability to deploy;
 - Ability to meet deadlines;
-- Structure and quality of the code (review made on a date after the challenge);
+- Structure and quality of the code (review made on a date after the challenge)
-- Have fun.

 ## Deadline: